-We then headed over to the marina for a sunset cruise!
+One of the highlights of our trip was a sunset cruise!
 I called the activities office ahead of time to reserve our spots since the cruises only seat six, but the other patrons scheduled to cruise with us never showed up, so we had the boat all to ourselves.
 The cruise lasted for 90 minutes, and our Captain was so knowledgable.
 He gave us a wonderful tour of Carter’s Creek, took us out to the Rappahannock River, and gave us lots of history on the Chesapeake Bay.
-Our cruise almost got rained out, but I am so glad the storms held off because it really was a highlight!
+Our cruise almost got rained out, but I am so glad the storms held off because it really was such a wonderful time!
 The cruises are one activity not built into the activities fee and are $55/person—it was very easy to bill it to our room.

 When we returned from our sunset cruise, we enjoyed a glass of wine before dinner on one of the empty docks near the marina.
 After the sun completely set and our wine glasses were empty, we headed up to the Chesapeake Terrace for dinner.
 It’s a patio off the Chesapeake Grill—which no one was eating in because it was such a nice night!—that overlooks Carter’s Creek.
 On weekends in the summer, they have a live band for entertainment and they sang a ton of crowd-pleasing songs—I almost felt like we were at a wedding!

 The dinner menu at Chesapeake Terrace is definitely more upscale seafood options—most entrees were between $28-40, and truthfully, I could have gone for a really good chopped southwest salad or burger at this point.
 But, the views were unbeatable and the caesar salad and scallops entree I had were absolutely delicious.
 The service was on the slower side, but we weren’t in a rush, so it didn’t really matter.
 If you’re celebrating a special occasion, definitely look into their overlook dining, where your table is underneath a tree strung with twinkle lights, closer to the water.